Grey Lady (film)

-Grey Lady is a 2017 American film directed by John Shea.
-The film centers on a Boston homicide detective, Doyle (Eric Dane) who searches for clues about a serial killer that murdered both his sister and his partner (Rebecca Gayheart).
+Grey Lady is a 2015 American film directed by John Shea.
+The film centers on a Boston homicide detective, Doyle (Eric Dane), who searches for clues about a serial killer that murdered both his sister and his partner (Rebecca Gayheart).
 His search leads him to Nantucket where he uncovers secrets about his family's past.
+The film was shown at the Nantucket Film Festival in 2015, and was not widely seen until released direct-to-video and video on demand in 2017.